mlehmus-dot/seahorse-backup-tool/README.md

 1a.
 Download folder "seahorse-backup-tool" (inc. files: backup.sh, restore.sh, remove-old-keys.sh, INSTALL.sh and folder named: saved-backup)

 2a.
-Unzip packed example to ~/Download or direct to USB STICK
+Unzip packed to USB STICK

 3a.
 Open terminal and navigate to seahorse-backup-tool -folder